HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 </div><!-- new-content -->
 #### Example of a *Signed* Task Based Transaction

-The following example repeats Scenario 1 above, however a signature is required.
+The following example repeats Scenario 1 above, however, a signature is required.
   - FHIR resources representing the clinical data are transformed into a FHIR Document bundle and the bundle is signed.
-- See [Signatures] page for complete worked example on how the signature was created and verified.
+- See the [Signatures] page for a complete worked example of how the signature was created and verified.

 {% include examplebutton_default.html example="task-scenario-7" b_title = 'Click Here To See Example Signed Task Based Transaction' %}